mjwconsult/civicrmconversiontracking/README.md

 - Submit google and facebook tracking events from the Thank You page of donations and memberships.

+- The extension assumes you already have Google Analytics and/or Facebook already configured on your website with tracking IDs/code.
+The extension submits donation/membership completion events by calling those platforms' APIs them.

 - If browser's Do Not Track option is set, respect this.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).